MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs.md

 ms.service: azure-quantum
 ms.subservice: core
 ms.topic: how-to
-title: Submit jobs to Azure Quantum
+title: Submit Q# jobs to Azure Quantum
 uid: microsoft.quantum.submit-jobs
 ---

-# Submit jobs to Azure Quantum
+# Submit Q# jobs to Azure Quantum

 This document provides steps on how to submit jobs to Azure Quantum using Python, Jupyter Notebooks, or the Azure CLI.